akos-almasi/Portfolio/SQL/README.md

 ## Dataset
-I chose a formula one dataset to deliver the Term1 Project.
+I chose a formula one dataset to deliver the SQL Project.
 The dataset can be downloaded from the following website: https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020

 ## Operational layer